 Your child will not need a PE kit at this time.

-We do not have a lot of room in the cloakroom area so your child will not need a big bag for school.
+We do not have a lot of room in the cloakroom area so please do not send your child to school with a large bag.
 A book bag and a lunch bag (if required) will be sufficient.

 Children must attend school every day during term time.
-Holidays can not be authorised however if your child is ill or unable to attend school please call the school number 01752 205091 and let us know before the start of the school day.
+Holidays cannot be authorised however if your child is ill or unable to attend school please call the school office on 01752 205091 and let us know before the start of the school day.

 There are lots of things you can do to get your child ready for school.
 Some of the things that we think are important include:

 Play allows children to use their creativity while developing their imagination, dexterity, and physical, cognitive, and emotional strength.
 Play is important to healthy brain development.
 It is through play that children at a very early age engage and interact in the world around them.